jkelin/TribesRevengeance/tutorials.md

 permalink: /tutorials/
 ---

-To seperate the large volume of tutorials, we have decided to make 6 subsections:

 ## Getting Started
 Here you will find all guides that will help you get the game up and running.